get-iplayer/get_iplayer/README.md

 ## Features

 * Downloads MP4 streams from BBC iPlayer site with better quality than Flash player streams
-* Downloads Flash AAC/MP3 and WMA streams for radio programmes
+* Downloads Flash AAC streams for radio programmes
 * Allow multiple programmes to be downloaded using a single command
 * Indexing of all available iPlayer programs
 * Caching of Index (default 4h)